 There are a variety of reasons your garage door can come off its tracks.
 By understanding the ways in which this occurs you can be proactive against any potential issues and keep you and your family safe from any harm.
 Your garage door is most likely the largest moving component of your home, and if it happens to come off its tracks, it can be extremely dangerous.
 When a garage door is off its tracks the risk for serious injury greatly increases.
 It is important to stay vigilant of any potential problems and take necessary preventive measures to ensure no harm comes to you or your family.
 Let’s take a look at the most common reasons for your garage door to come “off the rails.”

 When this happens, the bottom sections of the door tend to take the brunt of the damage, however depending on the power of the impact, your door system, as a whole, likely took some damage.
 Your vehicle can be moving as slow as 3 mph and still do considerable damage to your door.
 Usually what happens when a car hits the garage is that a few of the rollers come off the tracks, leaving your garage door suspended only by the lift cables.
-A very dangerous situation.
-DO NOT attempt to repair yourself.
+This is a very dangerous situation.
+DO NOT attempt to repair it yourself.
 Your garage door can weigh upwards of 400lbs.
 If this happens, turn off your car and exit the garage immediately, and call a local professional to come and get your door back in proper working order.

-Bent Tracks/ Out-of-alignment Tracks
+Bent or Misaligned Tracks

 Improperly aligned tracks pose a similar threat to your garage door.
 This occurs when the horizontal tracks are not aligned parallel with the vertical tracks.
 This puts stress on the track reinforcements, typically causing the bracket bolts to come loose, allowing the tracks to bend.
 This effect becomes worse the more the garage is used, eventually leading to rollers popping off the tracks due to the tracks no longer being properly aligned.

 Worn Out Rollers